hwangs12/c-guide/README.md

 # MY WHY JOURNEY

-> Ask questions then try to answer
+> Ask questions then try to answer.
+Please ping me if you see anything incorrect.

 ## Why does C programming language have float and double to represent decimals?